Qiskit/documentation/README.md

     e.g. `npm run gen-api -- -p qiskit -v 0.45.0`

 In case you want to save the current version and convert it into a historical one, you can run `npm run make-historical -- -p <pkg-name>` beforehand.

+If the version is not for the latest stable minor release series, then add `--historical` to the arguments.
+For example, use `--historical` if the latest stable release is 0.45.\* but you're generating docs for the patch release 0.44.3.

+### Generate patch releases

+For example, if the current docs are for 0.45.2 but you want to generate 0.45.3.

+Follow the same process above for new API docs, other than:

+* When uploading the artifact, overwrite the existing file with the new one.
+Be careful to follow the above steps to change "Link Expiration"!

 # How to write the documentation